mzaman/issue-tracker/SUBMISSION.md

 ### Automated Setup

-- SQL initialization scripts in `docker-entrypoint-initdb.d`
+- SQL initialization scripts in `docker-entrypoint-initdb.d` is available, but not used due to automatic database initialization setup using docker-compose, customized scripts, and environment variables for migrations and seeds.
 - Sequelize migrations for schema versioning
 - Comprehensive seeders with realistic sample data